Sharing national policing information for a safer community

 All national police checks must be undertaken with the informed consent of the person being checked, unless the check is mandated by relevant legislation.

 The process includes:

 Following a successful six month trial, the sharing of information for criminal history checks between Queensland and New Zealand has been extended.

-Australian Minister for Home Affairs and Minister for Justice, Jason Clare, and New Zealand Minister of Justice, Judith Collins, agreed to extend the trial to July 2013.
+The former Australian Minister for Home Affairs and Minister for Justice, Jason Clare, and New Zealand Minister of Justice, Judith Collins, agreed to extend the trial to July 2013.
 An agreement was reached in January 2012 between the Prime Ministers of Australia and New Zealand to improve the exchange of criminal history information between the two countries.

 Agencies that have completed the National Police Checking Service

 accreditation process are listed in the following document:

 While every care has been taken by CrimTrac to conduct a search of Police History Information held by Australian Police Agencies that relate to the applicant, the accuracy and quality of this National Police History Check (NPHC) depends on accurate identification of the Applicant (including aliases) according to the information provided in the Application Form and the comprehensiveness of police records.

 The release of Police History Information by Australian Police Agencies is subject to relevant spent convictions, non-disclosure legislation or information release policies.